Last reviewed: 19.11.2025

 If an employer is planning 20 or more redundancies at one establishment within a rolling 90-day period, they must consult with representatives of the affected employees.

 This applies to ‘redundancies’ in the usual sense, and also where dismissals are used to change terms and conditions.
-(You can read more about changes to fire and rehire in the Employment Rights Bill here.)
+(You can read more about changes to fire and rehire here.)

 Under the current rules, ‘establishment’ generally means one workplace or site.

-Consultation must begin ‘in good time’ and at least 30 days before the first dismissal is proposed.
+Consultation must begin ‘in good time’ and at least 30 days before the first dismissal is proposed to take place.
 This rises to a minimum of 45 days if the proposal is to dismiss 100 or more employees.

 Failure to undertake proper collective consultation may result in ‘protective awards’ against employers of up to 90 days’ pay per employee.